Phalen Lake is located east of Arcade Street and north of Wheelock Parkway in Phalen Lake Regional Park.

 The entire shoreline of both Phalen Lake and Round Lake is within Phalen Lake Regional Park.
 In addition, there is a fishing pier on Round Lake and another pier on Phalen.
 Fishing from shore may be limited by aquatic vegetation during a portion of the year.

-- Stock 316 pounds of walleye fingerlings (4 lbs. per littoral acre) in even numbered years.
+- Stock 160 pounds of Walleye fingerlings (2 pounds per littoral acre) annually.

 Exotic Species Alert: